 Who should NOT take this medication?

-- has a blockage of the stomach or intestines
+- have a blockage of the stomach or intestines

-- has a blockage of the urinary tract
+- have a blockage of the urinary tract